lino-framework/lino/docs/admin/install.rst

 The following Python packages (to be installed using `pip install`) are optional and therefore not automatically installed:

+fabric

+    Needed if you do certain development tasks using :mod:`atelier.fablib`

 python-daemon

-    Needed if you run :term:`watch_tim` or some other daemon process (probably not).
+    Needed if you run :ref:`watch_tim` or some other daemon process (probably not).